Deoghar

-The temple of Baidyanath or Lord Shiva is the most important of all the temples in the courtyard.
-The temple faces the east and is a plain stone structure with a pyramidal tower, 72 feet tall.
-The top contains three ascending shaped gold vessels that are compactly set, and were donated by the Maharaja of Giddhaur.
-Besides these pitcher shaped vessels, there is a Punchsula (five knives in a trident shape), which is rare.
-In the inner top, there is an eight-petaled lotus jewel called Chandrakanta Mani.
+The city is administrative headquarter of Deoghar District which comes under Santhal Parganas division of Jharkhand.
+It is the fifth largest city in Jharkhand and also known as the cultural capital of Jharkhand.

 Geography

 Location

 Deoghar is located at 24.48°N 86.7°E. It has an average elevation of 255 metres (833 feet).
 It is a part of the Indian peninsular plateau which forms a part of the oldest landmass on Earth, Gondwana land.
 Deoghar is situated on the bank of Ajay river (which originates from Batpar village of Jamui district in Bihar) and its tributary Dadhawa river (which originates from Purnia Lake near Karangarh village 24.595501°N 86.474369°E in Jamui district of Bihar).
 The city is surrounded with various small relict hills such as Dighriya Pahaad, Nandan Pahaad, Trikuti Pahaad, and Tapovan Pahaad.
 Dighriya Pahaad forms the western boundary of the city and there is a national park being constructed on these hills.
 Nandan Pahaad is a children's amusement place and serves as one of the principal recreational places in the city.
 Tapovan Pahaad has its cultural relevance found in Hindu scriptures.
 It is one of the amusement places in the city and serves as a habitat for monkeys.